Klondike Gold Rush: Background

 In the second half of the 19th century, American prospectors began to spread into the area.
 Making deals with the Native Tlingit and Tagish tribes, the early prospectors opened the important routes of Chilkoot and White Pass and reached the Yukon valley between 1870 and 1890.
 Here, they encountered the Hän people, semi-nomadic hunters and fishermen who lived along the Yukon and Klondike Rivers.
 The Hän did not appear to know about the extent of the gold deposits in the region.

 In 1883, Ed Schieffelin identified gold deposits along the Yukon River, and an expedition up the Fortymile River in 1886 discovered considerable amounts of it and founded Fortymile City.
 The same year gold had been found on the banks of the Klondike River, but in small amounts and with no claims being made.
 By late 1886, several hundred miners were working their way along the Yukon valley, living in small mining camps and trading with the Hän.
-On the Alaskan side of the border Circle City, a logtown, was established 1893 on the Yukon River.
+On the Alaskan side of the border, Circle City, a logtown, was established in 1893 on the Yukon River.
 In three years it grew to become "the Paris of Alaska", with about 1,200 inhabitants, saloons, opera houses, schools, and libraries.
 In 1896, it was so well-known that a correspondent from the Chicago Daily Record came to visit.
 At the end of the year, it became a ghost town, when large gold deposits were found upstream on the Klondike.